aws-samples/acmpca-hierarchy/README.md

 - Save money by removing the need for a private CA in every account by using AWS RAM.
 - Create an optional S3 bucket for Certificate Revocation List (CRL).
 - Create an optional S3 bucket for CRL access logs.
-- Create an optional cross-account role for Private CA administration
+- Create an optional IAM role for Private CA administration, either in the Private CA account or cross-account with an External ID to protect against [the confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)
-- Creat an optional cross-account role for consumption of Private CA certificates, e.g. to request or renew a certificate
+- A separate CloudFormation template to create a role for a certificate consumer of Private CA certificates in workload accounts, e.g. to request or renew a certificate

 # Usage